Volunteer Testimonials

 Volunteer, Davidson College

-When the plane touched down in Managua, Nicaragua, my first word was (if I remember correctly) “wow.”
+My experience with Bridges to Community started in February of 2012.
+When the plane touched down in-country, my first word was (if I remember correctly) “wow.”
 That is a sentiment that transcended the entire trip.
 I was consistently surprised by the amazing culture of Nicaragua.
 The landscape is beautiful, the people are wonderful, and the food is delicious.

 I can’t describe what it feels like to participate in building a house, and I can’t describe what it’s like to call someone a friend after ten minutes of working together.
-But, I can say that the work week in Nicaragua forever changed me, and undoubtedly for the better.
+But, I can say that the work week forever changed me, and undoubtedly for the better.
 I quickly learned that the difficulty in verbal communication was not truly important.
 I also learned that there is a universal language of smiles, high-fives, and thumbs up.
 And that, to me, is all anyone could ever need.

 Elizabeth McCurdy